 - Add everything to the slow cooker, cover and cook on LOW for 6 hours or HIGH for 4 hours.

-- Once your chili is finished cooking, use either an immersion blender, or stand mixer to blend the chili.
+- Once your chili is finished cooking, use either an immersion blender, or stand blender to mix the chili.
 This step is very important and helps this veggie chili get that classic chili texture without the meat.
 If you skip this step the chili will be more like soup.
-If using a stand mixer remove 1-2 cups of chili (be sure to get some liquid) and pulse until only small chunks remain.
+If using a blender remove 1-2 cups of chili (be sure to get some liquid) and pulse until only small chunks remain.
 Add this back into the crockpot and stir to combine.
 If using an immersion blender, just stick in on in the crockpot and pulse/stir until your vegetarian chili is slightly blended and thickened to your liking.

 - Serve warm with suggested toppers, or store leftovers in fridge.